emanueljg/afbostader-notifier/README.md

 ## afbostader-notifier

-Notifies users about new listing in AF Bostäder, using [plyer](https://github.com/kivy/plyer), with the RESTful API being accessed by a `GET` through [requests](https://github.com/psf/requests).
+Notifies you about the listing at AF Bostäder being updated, using [plyer](https://github.com/kivy/plyer), with the RESTful API being accessed by a `GET` through [requests](https://github.com/psf/requests).
 To edit the behaviour of the program, refer to the [config.yml](config.yaml).